yingweiwo

 Pharmacodynamics

-Preclinical data showed that duvelisib presents cytotoxic actions at micromolar doses and antagonizes the activation of downstream signaling even in the presence of the mutation BTK C481S, which allows for the treatment of patients resistant to ibrutinib.
+Preclinical data show that duvelisib exerts cytotoxic effects at micromolar doses and antagonizes activation of downstream signaling pathways even in the presence of BTK C481S mutations, making it suitable for treating patients resistant to ibrutinib.
 In clinical trials, duvelisib was compared to ofatumumab in patients with chronic lymphocytic leukemia or small lymphocytic leukemia.
-This trials reported a median progression-free survival of 16.4 months and an overall response rate of 78% which were almost 2-fold what it was reported for ofatumumab.
-In clinical trials of follicular lymphoma, duvelisib presented and overall response rate of 42% from which almost all the patients observed a partial response.
-Of the responding patients, 43% maintained the response for at least 6 months and 17% for at least 12 months.
+These trials reported a median progression-free survival of 16.4 months and an overall response rate of 78%, almost twice that of ofatumumab.
+In clinical trials for follicular lymphoma, duvelisib achieved an overall response rate of 42%, with almost all patients experiencing partial remission.
+Among patients who responded, 43% maintained response for at least 6 months, and 17% maintained response for at least 12 months.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.